XinshaoAmosWang/Improving-Mean-Absolute-Error-against-CCE/README.md

 approach.
 I also appreciate the experiment on MARS with realistic label noise.
 I appreciate the comparison on Clothing-1M provided by the authors.
 The results there suggest that under realistic label noise the method actually works well when compared to SotA methods.

+**What next?**
+* We will improve our work based on the ICCV-19 reviews, e.g., adding more experiments.

 ## Introduction